- [Total: 63 Average: 1.2]

 –Screenwriter Guinevere Turner

 Uwe Boll cemented his place in the legendary halls of bad filmmakers, after helming two video game adaptations that scraped through the bottom of the barrel — House of the Dead and Alone In The Dark and he continued his Ed Wood quality streak with Bloodrayne.
 Boll raised $47 million in 2004 for a private film fund, 3rd Boll KG, which under a now defunct (and illegal) German tax shelter loophole, allowed wealthy individuals to invest for a huge tax write off and the fund paid for this picture.
-BloodRayne cost $25 million to produce.
+The budget for BloodRayne was $25 million.

 Bloodrayne pulled in a disastrous $1,550,000 — placing 19th for the weekend.
 The film promptly lost most of its theater count and played in 340 theaters in its second frame and sank 81.4% to $288,801 and was pulled out of release at the end of its third week with just $2,405,420.
 Independent distributors like Romar receive only a small percentage from major theater chains (Regal Cinema only pays out 34% to smaller labels, for example), so they saw back under $1 million, which would not even cover the cost of striking release prints.
 Zane and Schramm quickly closed Romar’s doors and haven’t distributed another film.